Jonathan Obika

-Jonathan Chiedozie Obika (born 12 September 1990) is an English professional footballer who plays as a striker for Scottish Premiership club Motherwell, on loan from League One club Morecambe.
+Jonathan Chiedozie Obika (born 12 September 1990) is an English former professional footballer who played as a striker and is currently first team coach for Scottish Premiership club Motherwell.

 Club career

 Tottenham

 Obika is a product of the Tottenham Hotspur youth system and was the top scorer for the academy side in the 2007–08 season.
 He made his first team debut in the UEFA Cup on 27 November 2008 against NEC Nijmegen.
 He also played against Ukrainian side FC Shakhtar Donetsk in the same competition.
 He signed a more secure contract with the club in January 2009.

 On 19 March 2009 he signed with League One team Yeovil Town on a month's loan.
 His loan was extended until the end of the 2008–09 season in April.
 In his two-month loan spell he played 10 games scoring four goals.

 Obika returned to Yeovil on a three-month loan on 11 August 2009.
 He scored in his third game of the 2009–10 season against Leyton Orient.
 He scored again on 1 September against Bournemouth in the Football League Trophy, coming on as a substitute at half time.
 Along with fellow Tottenham loanees Steven Caulker and Ryan Mason, his loan was extended until the end of the season on 5 November.

 On 11 February, Obika was sent back to Spurs due to the return to Yeovil of Arron Davies and was then immediately sent on loan to fellow League One side Millwall.
 On 13 April, Obika scored an injury time equaliser for Millwall against Yeovil and despite what it meant to Millwall's promotion push, he didn't celebrate as a mark of respect for his old club.